priakhina/simple-rest-api/README.md

 All resources are validated using [Joi](https://joi.dev/) schemas to ensure data consistency.

-### Live Site URL
+### Live URL
-The REST API can be accessed online at [https://simple-rest-api-a7ge.onrender.com](https://simple-rest-api-a7ge.onrender.com).
+The API is deployed on Render: [https://simple-rest-api-a7ge.onrender.com](https://simple-rest-api-a7ge.onrender.com).

 ## Installation Instructions